uptane/deployment-considerations/exceptional_operations.md

 * A small luxury automaker might choose to simply choose to allow authorized mechanics to send an email or make a phone call to an aftersales support person with the details of the new ECU, and have that person manually enter the details.
 * A larger automaker might choose to deploy a dealer portal (i.e. a private, authenticated website) to allow authorized service centers to enter the details of the new ECU configuration themselves.

 Another option for updating the ECU configuration is to have a process that temporarily "unlocks" an ECU configuration, allowing the vehicle's Primary to directly report its new configuration (as opposed to having the mechanic enter the details of the replaced ECU).
-There is a trade-off here: it streamlines the repair process, but more automation increases the risk that a real attack could go un-noticed.
+There is a tradeoff here: it streamlines the repair process, but more automation increases the risk that a real attack could go unnoticed.

 Note, however, that these are only recommendations.
 Uptane does not prescribe a protocol for this use case, because it is an orthogonal problem to software _update_ security.
 The advantage of this approach is that an OEM is free to solve this problem using existing solutions that it may already have in place.